Medical Device Innovation Lifecycle

 Post-market activities

-Once a medical device product is placed on the market, a range of activities ensue to ensure its continued safety, efficacy, and regulatory compliance.
-Marketing, sales and service continue as long as a product is available.
-Regulatory compliance also continues throughout the whole lifecycle.
-Post-market surveillance is a regulatory requirement that has two components:
+Once a medical device product is placed on the market, a range of activities ensues to ensure its continued efficacy, safety and compliance.
+Marketing, sales and service continue as long as a product is available on the market.
+Regulatory compliance also continues throughout the whole lifecycle and remains in place even after a product is withdrawn from the market.

 • Vigilance: Monitoring for adverse events, customer complaints and quality issues.